trikset/nxt-tools/win/nxt-tools/README.md

 # gnuarm
-This is a GNU GCC arm-none-eabi Win32(!) toolchain from ARM https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads Just unpack the archive and move everithing into ./gnueabi to have /bin and /arm-none-eabi folders in the ./gnueabi
+This is a GNU GCC arm-none-eabi Win32(!) toolchain from ARM https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads But stripped a little bit.
+Nevertheless, the original one can be used.
+Just unpack the downloaded archive and move everything into ./gnueabi to have /bin and /arm-none-eabi folders in the ./gnueabi
 # mingw64
 This from mingw64/MSys2
 # gnuwin32